Trump welcomes president of Panama to White House

-WASHINGTON (AP) — President Donald Trump is welcoming the president of Panama to the White House for discussions on organized crime, immigration and fighting drug trafficking.
+WASHINGTON (AP) — President Donald Trump welcomed the president of Panama to the White House on Monday, pointing to the United States’ role in the construction of the Panama Canal at the start of his first face-to-face meeting with the Central American leader.

-Trump was sitting down with President Juan Carlos Varela in their first face-to-face meeting since the start of the Trump presidency.
-Varela arrived at the White House Monday morning.
+Trump was meeting with Panama President Juan Carlos Varela to discuss organized crime, immigration, fighting drug trafficking along with economic issues.
+After Trump and first lady Melania Trump escorted Varela and his wife, Lorena Castillo, to the Oval Office, the president quickly noted their historic ties.

-Trump was expected to discuss the U.S. economic partnership with the key Central American leader and ways of addressing unrest in nearby Venezuela.
+“The Panama Canal is doing quite well.
+I think we did a good job building it, right?”
+Trump told Varela, who responded, “very good job.”

 Most Read Stories